Kong/docs.konghq.com/app/gateway/2.8.x/plugin-development/entities-cache.md

 Your plugin may need to frequently access custom entities (explained in the [previous chapter]({{page.book.previous}})) on every request and/or response.
-Usually, loading them once and caching them in-memory dramatically improves the performance while making sure the datastore is not stressed with an increased load.
+Usually, loading them once and caching them in-memory dramatically improves the performance while making sure the data store is not stressed with an increased load.

-Think of an api-key authentication plugin that needs to validate the api-key on every request, thus loading the custom credential object from the datastore on every request.
-When the client provides an api-key along with the request, normally you would query the datastore to check if that key exists, and then either block the request or retrieve the Consumer ID to identify the user.
+Think of an api-key authentication plugin that needs to validate the api-key on every request, thus loading the custom credential object from the data store on every request.
+When the client provides an api-key along with the request, normally you would query the data store to check if that key exists, and then either block the request or retrieve the Consumer ID to identify the user.
 This would happen on every request, and it would be very inefficient:

-* Querying the datastore adds latency on every request, making the request processing slower.
+* Querying the data store adds latency on every request, making the request processing slower.
-* The datastore would also be affected by an increase of load, potentially crashing or slowing down, which in turn would affect every Kong node.
+* The data store would also be affected by an increase of load, potentially crashing or slowing down, which in turn would affect every Kong node.

-To avoid querying the datastore every time, we can cache custom entities in-memory on the node, so that frequent entity lookups don't trigger a datastore query every time (only the first time), but happen in-memory, which is much faster and reliable that querying it from the datastore (especially under heavy load).
+To avoid querying the data store every time, we can cache custom entities in-memory on the node, so that frequent entity lookups don't trigger a data store query every time (only the first time), but happen in-memory, which is much faster and reliable that querying it from the data store (especially under heavy load).

 ## Modules